Actindo-AG/Documentation/BigCommerce/Integration/02_Particularities.md

 Multidimensional variants are variant sets containing more than one variant option as defining attribute, for example size and color for clothes.
 The *BigCommerce* API allows creating variants by using variant options (defining attributes) and values (changeable attributes).
 However, when creating an offer, the API allows the creation of more variants than those possible with *Actindo's* pre-defined options and values.
 As a result, your customers would be able to select and order offers in the *BigCommerce* shopfront that do not exist.

 For example, an offer is created by using the defining attributes *Size* and *Color*.
-By using these attributes, two variants are created t-shirt-s-red (S, red) and t-shirt-m-green (M, green).
+By using these attributes, two variants are created &ndash; T-shirt-s-red (S, red) and t-shirt-m-green (M, green).
 The driver creates the following options and values:
 - Size (S, M),
 - Color (Green, Red)